Page Content

 Didactic training

-Child neurology residents — while on adult neurology rotations — participate in Mayo adult neurology teaching conferences and have the opportunity to attend selected adult conferences in person or via teleconference.
+Child neurology residents — while on adult neurology rotations — participate in Mayo adult neurology teaching conferences and can attend selected adult conferences in person or via teleconference.
 Similarly, there are dedicated child neurology clinical conferences, journal club, neuroradiology, and other conferences in which resident attendance and participation is expected.
 In addition, there are formal didactic courses that are required during your residency.

 Evaluation